Wetland Biodiversity

 - All European Union countries contribute annually to the International Waterbird Census (IWC) counts, supporting policy and management decisions across Europe.

-- 466 wetlands, covering an area the size of Nigeria, designated as Ramsar sites because of the data produced by the IWC
+- 466 wetlands, covering an area the size of Nigeria, are designated as Ramsar sites in Europe and Africa based on data produced by the African-Eurasian Waterbird Census.